vim-airline/vim-airline/README.md

   *  you need to set `ttimeoutlen` to a low number; 50 is recommended
 3.  the colors don't change
   *  ensure that `set t_Co=256` is set in your vimrc
+4.  you get the error `Unknown function: fugitive#head`
+  *  you are probably using version 1.2, which is very old...download v2 from the [project page][d].

 # screenshots